mem48/geocompr/main.md

 *Spatial* subsetting with the `[` operator follows the same pattern except you place *another spatial object* inside the square brackets.
 To illustrate this concise and consistent syntax, let's create a hypothetical scenario: we want to select all countries in the world that lie within 20 degrees of the point where the equator (where latitude = 0 degrees) intersects the prime meridian (longitude = 0 degrees), as illustrated in Figure \@ref(fig:globe).
+The subsetting object is created below.
-The input data for the subsetting layer is defined below (the data to be subset, or 'target layer', is the `world` object used in previous chapters):
+The data to be subset, or 'target layer', is the `world` object used in previous chapters:

 ```r